Hamani-Mohamed/Project-7-Shawarma/README.md

 A simple C# Windows Forms application that allows users to customize and place a shawarma order.
 The app dynamically calculates the total price based on selected size, type, extras, sauces, and dining option.
+This project is part of the Abu-Hadhoud Platform training track with Dr. Muhammed Abu Hadhoud.

 ## 📌 Features